machal/cssmine-content/content/chapter-1-perex.md

 # Introduction

-Before we dig into CSS3 properties, we have to take a look at today's way of developing user interfaces.
+Before we dig into CSS3 properties, we have to take a look at today’s way of developing user interfaces.

 How has workflow changed in recent years?
 Quite a lot.